atomix/atomix.github.io/docs/latest/user-manual/cluster-management/cluster-configuration.md

 To join the cluster, the instance will broadcast its configuration to each of the members in listed in its membership list.
 Once successful, those nodes will gossip the joining node's information to any remaining nodes and will send the information about unknown members back to the joining node.

-{:.callout .callout-info}
-It may be convenient to choose a set of `PERSISTENT` members through which all new nodes join.

 ## File-based Configuration

 As with all other components of Atomix, clusters support file-based configurations via JSON or YAML.
 The configuration file format mimics that of the builder API: